rhysb05/iLFQA/data/questions/readme.txt

 QA_rephrase.xlsx:

-	A set of paraphrased questions from QA.xlsx used to determine the semantic ability of iTA.
+	A set of paraphrased questions from QA.xlsx used to determine the semantic ability of iLFQA.